Skip to content

 Section titled “Part 1 — Create an instance from a Pydantic schema”

 This is a one-time setup script.
-Save the returned instance_id (e.g. in an environment variable) and reuse it in your agent.
+Save the returned instance ID (e.g. in an environment variable) and reuse it in your agent.

 import os